 She also served on the executive of IFOMT, including a term as Vice President and continued to mentor the Teachers’ of the Mulligan Concept to the end of her life.

-Barbara Hetherington passed away on the 12th July 2016.
+Barbara Hetherington passed away on July 12 in 2016.

 Virginia Ogle (née Butchers)

 Virginia graduated from the New Zealand School of Physiotherapy in 1957.

 She completed a Diploma in Occupational Health in 1990 which was conferred in May 1991 and was a real leader in the profession in the area of occupational health and must have been amongst the first physiotherapists to have received such a diploma from the University of Otago.